Laws to tackle deliberate online falsehoods to be introduced in Parliament: PM Lee

 He cited a recent survey where 8 in 10 Singaporean respondents were confident in their ability to identify fake news.
 But when they were put to the test and shown 10 news headlines, 9 in 10 of them wrongly identified a fake news headline as being true.

-CNA, he said, will therefore continue to play a critical role in society, and he urged the news provider to continue upgrading itself, invest in its people, build new capabilities and take advantage of Singapore’s status as a media and technology hub.
+CNA, he said, will therefore continue to play a critical role in society, and he urged the news provider to continue upgrading itself, investing in its people, building new capabilities and taking advantage of Singapore’s status as a media and technology hub.

 “You must be quick to spot them, respond to them, and if possible use them to reach audiences old and new.”

-“We share an interest in fostering an informed society through quality journalism, and we will continue to work with you to promote national and social objectives through our public service broadcast programmes.”
+“We share an interest in fostering an informed society through quality journalism, and we will continue to work with you to promote national and social objectives through our public service broadcast programmes," said Mr Lee.